Nature & Purpose

 - Continued publishing a version of our magazine in India.

-- Published books in Pakistan in the Urdu language.
+- Published five books in Pakistan and India in native languages.

 - Produced 6 issues of the Ministry’s magazine, The Lamplighter.

-- Supplied $51,500 for relief aid to Nigerian Christian refugees who were fleeing from Muslim terrorists.
+- Supplied $54,500 for relief aid to Nigerian Christian refugees who are fleeing from Muslim terrorists.

 - Provided financial assistance to several ministries in Israel.